 Figure 6: (a) Mean and (b,c) 5th and 95th percentiles probability maps of the areas affected by ballistic projectiles fallout from major explosions assuming in each spatial point the maximum values between Model 1, Model 2, and Model 3.
 Estimates are conditioned on the occurrence of a major explosion.
 Colors and contour lines indicate percentage values as shown in the legend.
-In the background is a vertical shaded relief of the island.
+In the background is a vertical shaded relief of the island from the 2012 LiDAR data (MASE, 2013; Di Traglia et al., 2020).